Sumatra Railway: World War II

 After the Dutch East Indies campaign, the Imperial Japanese Army considered creating a connection between East and West-Sumatra.
 After the Battle of Midway, the survey by Nivel was rediscovered.
 The railway would allow troops movements from coast to coast and avoided Allied warships.
 In March 1943, rōmusha, conscripted labourers, were rounded up.
-From 19 May 1944 onwards, 6,600 prisoners of war which were mainly Dutch Indo-Europeans, but also included 1,000 British prisoners of war, and a combined 300 prisoners of war from the United States, Australia and New Zealand, were tasked to work on the rail way.
+From 19 May 1944 onwards, 6,600 prisoners of war which were mainly Dutch Indo-Europeans, but also included 1,000 British prisoners of war, and a combined 300 prisoners of war from the United States, Australia and New Zealand, were tasked to work on the railway.
 The prisoners were spread out over 14 camps.

-Construction of the rail road started on 24 May 1944, and was finished 15 August 1945, the day of the Surrender of Japan.
+Construction of the railway started on 24 May 1944, and was finished 15 August 1945, the day of the Surrender of Japan.
 Between 24 and 30 August 1945, the conscripted workers and prisoners of war were transported back to Pekanbaru where they learned about the surrender.
 By the time the work was completed in August 1945, 703 prisoners of wars had died, and about 20,000 Indonesian romusha had died.